-The College of Communication, Media, Design and Information does not waive degree requirements or excuse students from completing degree requirements.
+The College of Media, Communication and Information does not waive degree requirements or excuse students from completing degree requirements.
 Petitions for exceptions to the academic policies stated here may be submitted to the ad hoc Committee on Academic Rules and Policies.
 Such petitions will be considered only if they meet all three of the following conditions:

-- The student must document they have made every effort to fulfill the policy or requirement as defined and must demonstrate that no other options exist for fulfilling the requirement as defined in this catalog. - The student must document they are prevented from fulfilling the policy or meeting the requirement as defined here for compelling reasons beyond the student's control. - The student must demonstrate to the satisfaction of the faculty committee that they have fulfilled or will fulfill the intent of the policy or the requirement through an appropriate alternative.
+- The student must document that she/he has made every effort to fulfill the policy or requirement as defined and must demonstrate that no other options exist for fulfilling the requirement as defined in this catalog. - The student must document that she/he is prevented from fulfilling the policy or meeting the requirement as defined here for compelling reasons beyond the student's control. - The student must demonstrate to the satisfaction of the faculty committee that she/he has fulfilled or will fulfill the intent of the policy or the requirement through an appropriate alternative.